polterguy/lizzie/docs/introduction.md

-If you evaluate the Lizzie code above, you might be surprised to see that the `@write(...)` invocation that we pass into our `foo` function is in fact not evaluated as we pass it into our `foo` function.
+If you evaluate the Lizzie code above, you might be surprised to see that the `@write(...)` invocation that we pass into our `foo` function is in fact not evaluated before we pass it into our `foo` function.
 This allows you to decorate a function invocation, and _"delay"_ its evaluation, to the point in time where you are sure of that you actually want to evaluate it.
 Internally in Lizzie, this is actually done by creating a wrapper function invocation, that decorates our inner function invocation, and returns that decorated function invocation when referencing the symbol.
-For expensive functions, that might perform expensive IO operations for instance, this little trick can significantly improve your performance.

-**FYI** - If the above code is all Greek to you, it simply declares a variable named `foo`, and assigns the _"anonymous function"_ returned from the `function` invocation to the value of `foo`.
+If the above code is all Greek to you, it simply declares a variable named `foo`, and assigns the _"anonymous function"_ returned from the `function` invocation to the value of `foo`.
 Our `foo` function can take one parameter, and within our `foo` function we can de-reference this argument's value as `bar`.
-Since `bar` happens to be a function, that internally invokes `write`, we can evaluate `bar` in our `foo` function, which is what we do in the above code _after_ we first write _"foo is invoked"_ to the console.
-For this reason the evaluation of our `bar` function actually occurs _after_ we have written _"foo is invoked"_ to the console, even though we have created our function invocation as an argument to our `foo` function.
+Since `bar` happens to be a function, that internally invokes `write`, with an argument that it has already been decorated with - We can evaluate `bar` in our `foo` function without arguments - Which is what we do in the above code _after_ we first write _"foo is invoked"_ to the console.
+For this reasons the evaluation of our `bar` function actually occurs _after_ we have written _"foo is invoked"_ to the console, even though we have created our function invocation as an argument to our `foo` function.